All Content © 2013

 Construction

-We have been back to see quite a few of our commissions in recent years.
-Some are over 25 years old and look immaculate.
-Others have had very hard “wear and tear”, but with a few adjustments and a bit of refinishing, they are brought back to life again and can live on for many more years.
+I have been back to see quite a few of my commissions in recent years.
+Some are over 30 years old and look immaculate, wheras others have had very hard “wear and tear” However, they can be adjusted and refinished where possible, to bring them back to life again and live on for many more years.

-Great care is taken when selecting and preparing the timber so that only the best boards are used.
-The grain of each board is then carefully considered and matched to produce the most pleasing patterns.
+Great care is taken when selecting and preparing the timber and the grain of each board is carefully matched to produce the most pleasing patterns.

 All doors and frames, from the smallest cabinet to the biggest external door, are made using very strong Mortice & Tenon joints.